Step 3: Displaying Tank State by Subscribing to JointState Topics¶

 auto& positions = state.position;

-defines references to the array of names and the array of joint displacements that the data of the JointState type has.
-This is simply to make the following code more concise.
+defines references to the name array and joint displacement array contained in the JointState data.
+This simply makes the subsequent code more concise.

 int size = std::min(names.size(), positions.size());